foundryvtt/pf2e/README.md

 This is the initial alpha release of the Pathfinder Second Edition system.

 Patch Notes:
+*  v0.447: Fixed issues with orphaned spell migration and incorporated chat damage buttons as a core feature.
 *  v0.445: Added support for FVTT v0.4.5.